svenvc/docs/zinc/zinc-sso-paper.md

 Zinc SSO is an addon to [Zinc HTTP Components](http://zn.stfx.eu).

 *(Please note that Zinc-SSO is currently in development.
-This is alpha code.)*
+This is beta code.)*

 # OAuth